 East Stirlingshire Football Club is based in the town of Falkirk in Scotland’s Central Lowlands, and without doubt, their most famous ex-manager is Sir Alex Ferguson.
 It was the Scot’s first step into management, but the set up was far removed from the grandeur of Old Trafford.
 The job was part-time and paid only £40 a week.
-He stayed there for a single season, joining in June 1974 and leaving the following October to take over at St Mirren.
+He stayed there for less than a single season, joining in June 1974 and leaving the following October to take over at St Mirren.
 If Ferguson was the most famous of East Stirlingshire’s managers due to his later successes however, his short time in office was insufficient for him to make any sizeable impact at the club any tangible results were a long way behind the man who took the club to its highest position in the league.

 Over recent times, the club that has been the archetypical football basket case and now struts its stuff in Scotland’s ‘Lowland League’.
 Once however, and not so long ago, it gained promotion to the Scottish First Division – in effect the second tier of the domestic leaguer structure – being one step down from the Scottish Premier Division – and reached the giddy heights of the quarter-finals of the Scottish Cup, an achievement equalling the club’s previous best run in the competition, dating back to 1889-90.

 That all-too-brief period of days in the sun was back in the early 1980s, fifteen years or so after Ferguson had left the Falkirk-based club.
 The manager at the time the little-known Billy Lamont.
 At other times, different managers with different clubs may look at such achievements as minor distractions, but for East Stirlingshire and their long-suffering fans, these were the champagne years, and they had Billy Lamont to thank for those fizzy, if only relatively successful, times.